keatura/my-ordinary-vault-md/Andefaelt/000_old/Ukucha.md

 **Alignment.** Ukucha are chaotic aligned, and tend to lean towards good.
 Ukucha are never evil.

 **Size.** Ukucha are between three and a half feet and four and a half feet tall.
-Your size is Medium.
+Your size is Medium or Small.

 **Speed.** You have a walking speed of 30 feet.